Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model: Robust Bayes method of estimation

-In Bayesian inference, choice of prior determines the estimation process.
-As considered by Fan et al. \cite{f2009}, we have taken prior information on $p_{im}$ instead of model parameters $\bm{\theta}.$ To avoid zero-frequency situation, we follow the idea of Lee and Morris \cite{le1985} and modify empirical probabilities as
+In Bayesian inference, the choice of prior governs the estimation.
+As considered by Fan et al. \cite{fan2009bayesian}, we have taken prior information on $p_{im}$ instead of model parameters $\bm{\theta}$ for the first two prior selections.
+To avoid a zero-frequency situation, we follow the idea of Lee and Morris \cite{le1985} and modify empirical probabilities as

 where, $i=1,2,\dots,k\;;\;m=1,2,\dots,q_i.$